Hackership/blog.hackership.org/_posts/2015-03-02-open-data-hackathon.md

 ---
-Thanks to Benjamin Kampmann for being handy with his phone and taking these photos.
+Thanks to Benjamin Kampmann for being handy with his phone and taking this photos.